Vito0912/abs_flutter/md/WindowsStore.md

 The ultimate Audiobookshelf client for Windows.

-Experience audiobooks and podcasts with Audiobookshelfly, a third-party client for the Audiobookshelf server, now optimized for Windows.
+Experience audiobooks and podcasts with Buchable, a third-party client for the Audiobookshelf server, now optimized for Windows.

 Key Features: